Gevrey regularity solution for initial data in Triebel-Lizorkin-Lorentz spaces via single norm defined by nonlinearity of frequency: Motivations and Main Theorem

 Most of the above studies of Navier-Stokes equations were conducted within the framework of Besov spaces.
 When Fefferman proposed the millennium problem in \cite{Fe}, he emphasized the results on the sigular set of weak solutions of the Navier-Stokes equations.
 Caffarelli-Kohn-Nirenberg \cite{CKN} and Lin \cite{Lin} have proved that the parabolic analogue of Hausdorff dimension of the sigular set sets equal to zero for some suitable weak solutions.
 Enlightened by them, we try to control the set of large value points.
 Lorentz type spaces, which reflect the distribution of large value points, have a strong connection with blow-up phenomeon.
 In view of the great significance of blow-up phenomenon in the regularity theory, it is an interesting problem how to establish well-posedness and other properties in the Lorentz type spaces.
 Barraza \cite{B} and Meyer-Coifman \cite{MC} proved the global wellposedness for initial data in Lorentz spaces $L^{n,\infty}(\mathbb{R}^n)$.
 Lemari\'e gave a simple proof for homogeneous Lorentz space by studying Lebesgues space on the sphere in \cite{Lem}.
 Yang-Li \cite{YL} obtained the the global wellposedness in Besov-Lorentz spaces using Hardy-Littlewood maximum operator.
-Several years ago, Hobus-Saal got the local well-posedness result in Triebel-Lizorkin-Lorentz spaces in \cite{HS}.
-In consideration of that the Lorentz index makes the estimation of the global solution much more complicated than that of the local solution, they opened up the first step in the theory of Triebel-Lizorkin-Lorentz spaces for Navier-Stokes equations, and also left us with the important problem how to consider global properties of the critical Triebel-Lizorkin-Lorentz spaces.
+Hobus-Saal got the well-posedness result in Triebel-Lizorkin-Lorentz spaces in \cite{HS} in 2019.
+They proved that for the given parameters, Navier-Stokes equations have a unique maximal strong solution.
+However, the paper only obtained a local result and cannot extend it to the global case, mainly due to the following reasons: Firstly, the global well-posedness relies on the multiplication result in Lemma 6.4 of their article.
+It describes the continuity of pointwise multiplication in Triebel-Lizorkin-Lorentz spaces.
+This multiplication theorem is not optimal.
+In classical spaces such as Lebesgue spaces or Sobolev spaces, there are stronger multiplication theorems that do not require the introduction of small perturbations as in Lemma 6.4 of \cite{HS}.
+In the more general Triebel-Lizorkin-Lorentz spaces, the optimal multiplication theorem is not yet available.
+Secondly, Hobus and Saal proved the Laplace and the Stokes operator to admit a bounded $H^{\infty}$-calculus and applied it to constructed the maximal strong solution in their work.
+Critical spaces are usually key to the global well-posedness, yet they are rarely involved in \cite{HS}, making it difficult to handle the global estimation.
+Overall, Hobus and Saal opened up the first step in the theory of Triebel-Lizorkin-Lorentz spaces for Navier-Stokes equations, and also left us with the important problem how to consider global properties of the critical Triebel-Lizorkin-Lorentz spaces.

-Because of the above motivations, first we establish the global well-posedness in critical Triebel-Lizorkin-Lorentz space $\dot{F}^{\frac{n}{p}-1, q}_{p,r}$ in this paper.